kubernetes/steering/operations/recommendations-letters.md

 (e.g., pull requests, design docs, meeting notes).

-Once you have created this verification document, please share it with one or two Tech Leads or maintainers from the areas you've contributed to.
+Once you have created this verification document, please share it with one or two recognized leaders from the areas you've contributed to.
 They will need to review it and add their name, title, and a statement confirming the accuracy of the information.
 This will serve as their official signature.